Northumbrian Small Pipes Society: Membership

 Another committee member was Charles James Spence.
-He was a banker and a serious amateur artist, and an active member of the Society of Antiquaries of Newcastle upon Tyne, being their Curator of Museums from 1890-1905.
+He was a banker and a serious amateur artist, and an active member of the Society of Antiquaries of Newcastle upon Tyne, being their Curator of Museums from 1890 to 1905.
 He owned a rare, possibly unique, set of six-drone pipes by Reid, and an illustration of these is the frontispiece of Fenwick's tutor.
 It is not known whether his interest in these was as an antiquarian, or as a player, but he is not listed as a playing member, suggesting he did not consider himself to be a serious piper.
 Alternatively, it may be that as a man of some means, he felt obliged to pay the subscription.

 He designed the medal which was awarded to first prize winners in the society's annual competitions, and the artwork illustrating the society's Transactions.
-In its lifetime the society awarded two pipers its Gold Medal; one was Richard Mowat, and the other was Henry Clough.
+In its lifetime the society awarded two pipers its gold medal; one was Richard Mowat, and the other was Henry Clough.